 What is the date of discoverability?

-Car accident claim time limit
+Car accident claim time limits

 In cases of car accidents, the Motor Accidents Authority in NSW is responsible for administering the Compulsory Third Party Scheme.

 Usually, a 3 year time limit applies for making and settling a claim with the Motor Accidents Authority.
-However, in most of the cases, motor vehicle accident personal injury claims are submitted within 6 months from the date of the accident.
+However, in most cases, motor vehicle accident personal injury claims are submitted within 6 months from the date of the accident.

 - Hit and run compensation